 Finalists announced for New Zealand Music Teacher of the Year Tui

 The three finalists for the second annual Music Teacher of the Year | Kaiārahi Puoro o te Tau Tui, are each being recognised for their incredible impact on their students and the local community.

-For the second year in a row, Jane Egan from Gisborne Girls High School and Music Learning Centre Ltd is a finalist, alongside Duncan Ferguson from St Andrews College in Christchurch and Sue Banham from Rosehill College in Papakura, Auckland.
+For the second year in a row, Jane Egan from Gisborne Girls High School is a finalist, alongside Duncan Ferguson from St Andrews College and Learning Ideas Ltd in Christchurch and Sue Banham from Rosehill College in Papakura, Auckland.
 These three finalists were selected from 200 nominations received for 76 individual Music Teachers/Mentors across Aotearoa.

 Recorded Music New Zealand CEO Damian Vaughan said it is a privilege to celebrate Aotearoa’s top music teachers and the significant impact they have on so many New Zealanders.

 “For the second year we have reviewed the incredible work of the best music teachers in Aotearoa.
 The guidance they give our rangatahi on their creative journeys can’t be overstated, it’s one of the main reasons our music industry is thriving,” said Vaughan.

 “Amongst hundreds of deserving candidates, Jane, Duncan and Sue stood out as teachers really making a difference in their local communities.
 Recorded Music NZ is proud to be presenting one of these amazing people with a Tui this November.”

 Nominated for her second year in a row, Jane Egan has certainly made an impact on hundreds of children’s lives as Head of Department at Gisborne Girls High School.

 She believes in the magic of the music room, where students transform from shy and insecure to flourishing individuals – passionate and confident in their ability to compose and play music.